MicrosoftDocs/visualstudio-docs/docs/containers/view-and-diagnose-containers.md

 ![Screenshot of Files tab in Containers window](media/view-and-diagnose-containers/container-filesystem.png)

-To open files in Visual Studio, browse to the file and double-click it.
+To open files in Visual Studio, browse to the file and double-click it, or right-click and choose **Open**.
 Visual Studio opens files in read-only mode.

-By viewing the folders and files in the container, you can investigate issues with your Dockerfile, your container images, and any other configuration that affects your container's file structure.
+Using the Files tab, you can view application logs such as IIS logs, configuration files, and other content files in your container's filesystem.

 ## Start, stop, and remove containers